eslint/eslint.org/src/content/blog/2024-02-21-eslint-2023-year-review.md

 ## Other changes

-* [Deprecation of formatting rules](https://eslint.org/blog/2023/10/deprecating-formatting-rules/) - in a significant shift from ESLint's roots, we decided to officially deprecated formatting rules
+* [Deprecation of formatting rules](https://eslint.org/blog/2023/10/deprecating-formatting-rules/) - in a significant shift from ESLint's roots, we decided to officially deprecate formatting rules
 * [Changes to rule API](https://eslint.org/blog/2023/09/preparing-custom-rules-eslint-v9/) - for those who write their own rules, we announced important changes to the rule API that will prepare ESLint for our next step: [language plugins](https://github.com/eslint/rfcs/blob/main/designs/2022-languages/README.md).

 ## Updates to support latest ECMAScript features